ietf-wg-asdf/SDF/sdf.md

   No specific Augmentation Mechanisms are defined in base SDF.
   A simple mechanism for such augmentations has been discussed as a "mapping file" {{-mapping}}.

+Protocol Binding:
+: A companion document to an SDF Model that defines how to map the abstract concepts in the model into the protocols in use in a specific ecosystem.
+  The Protocol Binding might supply URL components, numeric IDs, and similar details.
+  Protocol Bindings are one case of an Augmentation Mechanism.

 ### Other Terms and Conventions
 {:unnumbered}